AdobeDocs/experience-platform.en/help/sources/tutorials/ui/alerts.md

 ![email](../../images/tutorials/alerts/email.png)

-Similar to the UI alert, the *Dataflow run overview* page appears, providing you with an interface to investigate any errors associated with your dataflow.
+Similar to the UI alert, the [!UICONTROL Dataflow run overview] page appears, providing you with an interface to investigate any errors associated with your dataflow.

 ![dataflow-overview](../../images/tutorials/alerts/dataflow-overview.png)

 ## Subscribe and unsubscribe to alerts

-You can subscribe to more alerts or unsubscribe from established alerts for an existing dataflow in the *Dataflows* page.
+You can subscribe to more alerts or unsubscribe from established alerts for an existing dataflow in the [!UICONTROL Dataflows] page.
 Locate the dataflow you create from the list and then select the ellipses (`...`) to see a dropdown menu of options.
 Next, select **[!UICONTROL Subscribe alerts]** to modify the alert settings of your dataflow.

 ![options](../../images/tutorials/alerts/options.png)